sylv3on/sylv3on.github.io/content/posts/new-to-infosec/index.md

 I decided to write this blog post because almost daily I receive messages on Twitter of people asking me how to get into infosec.
 Here I will write my experience on how I "joined" the field and how I got all my knowledge.
 Which is still growing, and I have a lot more to learn.
 These tips won't contain any technical stuff they are just my personal advice that I would give to someone that wants to start and don't know where to start.

 When I first started getting interested at security stuff, I only knew the basics.
-I literally didn't know anything besides the stuff you get taught at your Computer Engineering /Computer Science degree.
+I literally didn't know anything besides the stuff you get taught at your Computer Engineering or Computer Science degree.
 The only security related thing I did was in my Telecommunications class in which we talked a bit about Network Security.